-You can change the Dynamic Component Properties Library (DCPL) parameter actionTakenOnUNIVIanList before you deploy an EVC, L2VPN, or VPLS service request.
+You can change the Dynamic Component Properties Library (DCPL) parameter actionTakenOnUNIVIanList before you deploy an EVC service request.
 This will be necessary if the trunk allowed vlan list is not present on the User Network Interface (UNI).

 To make this change, perform the following steps.